 Back in the US he shepards the aircraft through Customs and BATF inspections.

 Dave then takes delivery, unpacks the crate, and assembles the plane-sometimes without any English instructions.

-- Finally, as an FAA Authorized Instructor Dave trains the future pilot.
+Finally, as an FAA Authorized Instructor, Dave trains future pilots.

 There are one or two companies in the US that have put all these functions together, but they have many people each doing a part.
 Dave can do it all.